 Add them to everything

-Besides you’re not digging into the jar at the kitchen counter, there are countless other ways to enjoy your pickles.
+Besides digging into the jar at the kitchen counter, there are countless other ways to enjoy your pickles.
 Crisp, zingy red onion and radish are a perfect complement to pulled pork sandwiches, tacos and creamy salads.
 Quick pickled grapes freshen up fruit salad, cheese plates and roasts, and dilled beets are a beautiful addition to hearty grain salads and burgers.

 Get started with two easy ideas: